Rural Nurse Practitioner Behavioral Health Program

 Apply for the Program

-We are accepting applications for Wyoming at this time.
-If you are interested in being put on a waitlist for another state, please send an email with your information to Callie@ColoradoNursingCenter.org.
+The program is currently full.
+We are not accepting applications at this time.
+If you are interested or have any questions please send an email with your information to Callie@ColoradoNursingCenter.org.

 Scroll to Top